 What is a Good Bounce Rate?

-If unfamiliar with Search Engine Optimization, you may be asking your self what is a good bounce rate in general?
-While it can depend on industry and goal of your site, it is an industry standard that anywhere between 40-60% is an average bounce rate.
+If you’re unfamiliar with Search Engine Optimization, you may be asking your self what is a good bounce rate?
+While it can depend on the industry and goal of your site, it is an industry-standard that anywhere between 40-60% is an average bounce rate.
 Between 20-40% is excellent and if it’s lower you may need to investigate the back end of your site to be sure analytics is pulling correctly.
 Anything above 60%, you may want to look at some of these potential factors.

 With more than 50% of search queries now coming through mobile search, be sure that your site is optimized for mobile!
-In Google Analytics under “Audience”, there is a mobile section that you can see an overview.
+In Google Analytics under “Audience”, there is a mobile section that will show you an overview of your mobile traffic.
 If the bounce rate is especially high on mobile, you should make your site mobile responsive.

 How is the Site Speed?

 Have you investigated your site speed?
 There are a few ways to look into the speed of your site.
 The easiest way is to log in from an incognito window or another browser/phone/ PC and go to your site.
 Did you find yourself waiting?
 With quick answers in high demand, users will go back to their initial query and pick the next site.
 If you want to get into the specifics of site speed, one can go into analytics, then under “Behavior” where there is a section on site speed.
 This lists the time it takes for your site to load on different browsers.
 Increasing your site speed may require a switch in hosting or the optimization of media within your site.